sassoftware/viya4-solutions-automation/doc/deploy-automated.md

 By default, the automation uses the `package-deploy` name to upload the artifact to the storage container.
 You may override this by setting this variable.

 ---
+##### Azure Storage Account Name
+By default, the automation uses the first 24 alpha-numeric characters of `viyasolutions<github.repository_owner>` to create an azure storage account.
+This account must be globally unique in azure.
+You may override this name but it must be between 3 and 24 lowercase alpha-numeric characters.

+---

 ##### Managed Application Resource Group Name
 By default, the automation uses github.run_id to format a default name for the resource group that will hold all artifacts for the managed application.
 You may override this by setting this variable.